-And we almost did, so that payday loans have nearly become the main trademark of American financial market.
+And we almost did, so that payday loans have nearly become the main trademark of the American financial market.
 But, hey!
+Everyone wants to know how payday loans work, right?
 Let’s consider them in details. А debtor has usually 14 days only to repay.
 Pretty little time, right?
 But maybe interest rates are beneficial and make it up for the lack of time?
 You wish!
 An ordinary credit taken from a payday lender company is about $450 and the rates are higher than 395% that you have to return in 14 days, remember?
-The statistics is cruel on that – more than 82 % of loans are not repaid on time.
+The statistics are cruel on that – more than 82 % of loans are not repaid on time, especially student ones1.

-The mechanism of all payday loans is quite the same:
+The mechanism of how all payday loans work is quite the same:

 - If the application is not declined a person can get the cash right in the office.
 The minimum loan is usually $75-100 to $1000-1500.
 The limits are defined by state laws.

-- The due day is the debtor’s payday where, (surprise!) a person have to pay all funds and rates at once.
+- The due day is the debtor’s payday where (surprise!) a person has to pay all funds and rates at once.
 How much money you have to pay on the condition that for every borrowed Franklin $12-22 have to be added?
 Calculate a bit!
 The annual percentage rate (APR) can be more than 525%.

 Are there any chances for those who cannot pay in time?

 Wanna know a huge secret of payday lenders?
-Actually they do know that odds you will not be able to repay in time are crazy high.
-In fact for more than 75% debtors the mission is positively impossible.
+Actually, they do know that the odds you will not be able to repay in time are crazy high.
+In fact, for more than 75% debtors the mission is positively impossible.
 Take a minute to think about that.
 But they won’t tell the clients about that.
-Moreover, payday grantors keep giving willingly, hardly bothering about credit check.
+Moreover, payday grantors keep giving willingly, hardly bothering about a credit check.
 Is it the purest philanthropy?
 Of course, not.
-The answer is: if a client cannot repay, they have to go for a roll over.
+The answer is: if a client cannot repay, they have to go for a roll over2.
 A wonderful mechanism, that allows you to buy a little bit of time at a very high price.
 How so?

 Let’s calculate the annual percentage rate

 Boom!
 Congrats, your APR for $450 taken is 417%.
 Let me clear this out once more; here we have an average amount of money and the average rates.
 The rates can be lower but they also can be much higher.
-To complete the picture you can calculate the APR for a credit taken in the traditional bank or the APR for a credit card.
 If you are a bit lazy or bad at math, just call to the bank office and ask what their Annual Percent Rate for popular loans is.